jasperan/f1-telemetry-oracle/articles/connecting_telemetry_with_jet.md

 ## Consumer

+From the consumer side, we'll read the packets and transmit them to the Oracle JET Dashboard.

+TODO

 # Credits

 Note that a great deal of work regarding the F1 2021 telemetry decoding has already been done by [Chris Hannam](https://github.com/chrishannam).
 Our repository simply has extended the functionality to integrate with RabbitMQ and Oracle databases.